wednesday-solutions/negt-cli/README.md

         negt gqlgen init

-It will create directories 'gql/models'.
+If you are using Node-Express-GraphQL-Template, it will create directories `server/gql/models` otherwise `gql/models`.

 3. Then for creating new GraphQL model

         negt gqlgen model

 You will get some questions, please provide the details for the questions.<br>
+If you are using Node-Express-GraphQL-Template, then select `server/gql/models` otherwise `gql/models`.<br>
-It will create GraphQL Model files in `gql/models/<modelName>`
+It will create GraphQL Model files in `gql/models/<modelName>`.<br>
+Or if you want to make in different directory, select `Others`.

     Files :-
         1. index.js                 - It contains all relations of the gql model.